SwathantraPulicherla/ai-test-runner/README.md

 ### "No compilable tests found"
 - Run `ai-c-testgen` first to generate tests
-- Check that verification reports exist in `tests/verification_report/`
+- Check that compilation reports exist in `tests/compilation_report/`
 - Ensure reports have `compiles_yes` in the filename

 ### "CMake not found"